WongKahLok/TinkeringProject_AutonomousGuidedVehicle/README.md

 ### Problems: <br>
 1. How many IR receivers do we need
-2. We need to buy a motor driver, how to connect the driver to 4 motor
+2. We need to buy a motor driver

+### Done by today :)
+1. IR receiver code
+2. buy a motor driver
+3. connect esp32 to battery
+4. understand the code

 # TODO:
 ### SOFTWARE: